concord-consortium/report-service/README.md

 # Report Service

-This repo contains a seriers of related projects that enable researchers to run reports on portal learner data.
+This repo contains a series of related projects that enable researchers to run reports on portal learner data.

 A detailed description of the system can be found at https://docs.google.com/document/d/1F4ozfQOjzZfMMYdGiPp0MGWpAxjTbMa6lDIvPSnuNcI/